 Note: A non-ITM business major may count no more than 6 credits from a major towards the Certificate in Enterprise Resource Planning.

-To apply to the Certificate in Enterprise Resource Planning program, students must be admitted to Lubar School of Business and have completed the foundation courses.
+To apply to the Certificate in Enterprise Resource Planning program, students must be admitted to Lubar College of Business and have completed the foundation courses.

 Students must complete all coursework required for the certificate with at least a 2.25 GPA to have the certificate posted on the transcript at graduation.
 At least half of the credits required for the certificate must be taken in residence at UWM.
 No courses may be taken on a credit/no credit basis.